 Having a fear of public speaking is common; the thought of getting up in front of a crowd and talking is enough to make most of us break out in a sweat.
 For some people, this anxiety develops into a phobia - known as glossophobia.
 Here we will look at how hypnotherapy for public speaking anxiety and glossophobia can help you build confidence.

 More and more of us are utilising email, social media and texting to communicate, meaning there's rarely a need to speak in front of an audience.
 This can mean that when public speaking situations do come up, we can feel anxious.

 Public speaking may be avoidable for some, but for others, it's not.
 We may need to give presentations at work, give speeches at events or even attend interviews.
 Public speaking can be a great way to share ideas, so many of us want to feel less fearful of doing it.

 Experiencing a little anxiety when asked to speak in public is to be expected.
 If your anxiety overwhelms you however and holds you back from what you want to do in life, you should consider seeking support.

 Glossophobia has its roots in social anxiety and social phobia.
-When we're speaking publicly, the audience will be paying attention to you and listening to what you have to say.
+When we're speaking publicly, the audience will be paying attention to us and listening to what we have to say.
 Glossophobia comes from a fear of being judged, which can be triggered when lots of people are paying attention to you.
-This, combined with doubts over your ability to deliver can feel overwhelming.
+This, combined with doubts over your ability to deliver, can feel overwhelming.

-Fear of public speaking can be reinforced when we make mistakes.
-Even if we only make one small mistake when speaking, our minds tend to focus in on this, justifying our fears.
+Fear of public speaking can be reinforced if we make mistakes.
+Even if we only make one small mistake when speaking, our minds tend to focus on this, justifying our fears.